18F/handbook/_pages/software-tools/github.md

 No approval is needed to archive/unarchive a repository.
 Feel free to do so yourself, or ask [#admins-github](https://gsa-tts.slack.com/messages/admins-github) for help.
 Note that archiving a repository is _not_ the same as deleting it.

+Once the repository is active, it will need to be maintained, including all security tasks.

 ### Creating a new GitHub organization

 [Create an issue](https://github.com/18F/tts-tech-portfolio/issues/new?template=github-org.md) and follow the steps.